This is the definitive guide to planning a wedding in St. John, Virgin Islands in 2018.

 Admittedly, my purist ways are not gospel.
-If you’d like to have a villa wedding, I can help.
+If you subscribe to some other belief system that believes a villa wedding is a good idea, I’ll still help.
 But for me not having a wedding on or next to the water would be like going to Washington DC and not visiting the Lincoln Memorial, Washington Monument or the Smithsonian.

 And I get it, some of my couples choose to host their wedding ceremony at a villa instead of on the beach for a myriad of reasons.
 But for me it’s the moral equivalent of going to our nation’s capital to swim the Potomac.

-Now before I sound like I’m judging too harshly, St. John boasts unimaginably beautiful villas.
+Anyhow, I’m probably being too severe.
+The fact is, St. John boasts unimaginably beautiful villas.
 If I were Kenny Chesney or a billionaire I too would probably own a villa on St. John.